prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 ![Help](images/orchestrate_help.png)

-**Note: If you encounter issues, please ensure your Python version is 3.11 or higher (up to 3.13).
+**Note: If you encounter issues, please ensure your Python version is 3.13.
 Depending on your system setup, you may need to use the python3 and pip3 commands explicitly, rather than python and pip.**

 *Installing the watsonx Orchestrate ADK provides the core tools for building and managing agents.*